 For many CRS companies, the “direct distribution” application is the booking engine.
 Period.
 Rate plans and availability from the CRS are distributed to the booking engine in the same way they’re sent to third-party distributors.

 The problem is, the booking engine isn’t where guests start their booking journey—it’s where it ends.
 This is where hotels miss opportunities to use the CRS to optimize for direct bookings.
-Before the merger at Travel Tripper, this was the question that drove our development process for years: How can we use the CRS to help hotels ‘be direct’?
+This has been the question that has driven our development process for years: How can we use the CRS to help hotels ‘be direct’?

 Most hotels invest separately in a website and simply link the website to the booking engine.
 The platforms serve separate functions: the website sells the features of the hotel, while the booking engine sells prices and offers.
 But the guest only sees it as one website, and they want features and pricing upfront.
 So pricing should be immediately available on the website, without having to enter dates into the booking engine.